Robotics and Assistive technologies CEntre (RACE)

 The Cognitive Robotics and Autonomous Systems Lab (CoRAS)

 The CoRAS laboratory is part of the School of Computing.
-The lab specialises in AI models of language, algorithmic modelling for mobile, humanoid and social robots and Human-Robot Interaction studies with older adults and/or students.
-CoRAS has access to several humanoids (NAO and Pepper) and socially interactive robot platforms (Buddy Pro, Q.BO One, Amy A1), several mobile robots (Turtlebot3 Waffle Pi and Burger), pet-like companion robots, AR devices like Epson glasses and Microsoft HoloLens, as well as several wearables (smartwatch, UltraHuman Ring).
+The lab specialises in AI models of language, algorithmic modelling for mobile, humanoid and social robots and Human-Robot Interaction studies with older and younger adults.
+CoRAS has access to humanoids such as Unitree G1 with 3-finger gripper, social robots (Pepper, NAO) and socially interactive robot platforms (Buddy Pro, Q.BO One, Amy A1), several mobile robots (Turtlebot3 Waffle Pi and 4 Turtlebot3 Burger), the Unitree Go2 Edu Plus quadruped robot, a cobot (AgileX Cobot S), pet-like companions (Joy for all), AR devices like Epson glasses, and Microsoft HoloLens, Kinect cameras, as well as several wearables (smartwatch, UltraHuman Ring).

 The Kent Assistive Robotics Lab (KAROL)